PhD in Political Science

 - Three letters of recommendation

-- A statement of purpose, not to exceed two double-spaced pages, describing academic interests and professional goals
+- A statement of purpose, not to exceed two single-spaced pages, describing academic interests and professional goals

 - CV/ resume